John Tordoff: Television

 Tordoff's first major TV work was the recurring role of Beckett in the 1969 BBC mini series The First Churchills.
 He appeared as Hippolyte in the 1975 BBC production of Madame Bovary.
 Also in 1975 he appeared in The Sweeney episode Supersnout in which he played Joey Stickley, a dirty and weaselly informant who conspires to ruin the reputation of Detective Chief Inspector Stephen Quirk of the Metropolitan Police Flying Squad.

 Tordoff appeared in two episodes of the BBC Television Shakespeare series, the 1978 release Julius Caesar as Cinna the Poet and the 1979 release The Second Part of King Henry the Fourth containing his Death: and the Coronation of King Henry the Fifth as Frances Feeble.
 He appeared as Ronald Crawshaw in the three-part episode Two Thousand Witnesses of ITV's Crown Court.
+He appeared as Grafton Parker in the 1978 episode Paying Guests of the Granada Television series Strangers.

 Tordoff had a recurring role as policeman Brian Tofkin in the John Sullivan comedy Citizen Smith.
+He appeared in the 1981 episode of the Granada Television series Lady Killers, titled "A Boy's Best Friend" as Mr. Fairfax.
 He appeared in the 1982 episode of Minder Rembrandt Doesn't Live Here Anymore as Max.
 He returned to the show as a shop assistant in the 1989 episode Fiddler on the Hoof.
 He has appeared in Coronation Street in three different roles, firstly as Arnold in episode 807 on 16 September 1968, photographer Norman Hill for episodes 1836 and 1837 in August 1978 and as Keith Hesketh in three appearances (episodes 4673 to 4675) in 1999.

 Other appearances include Doctor Who as Alec Leeson in the 6-part serial Colony in Space, Catweazle, Rumpole of the Bailey (episode Rumpole and the Heavy Brigade), Sherlock Holmes American TV movie Hands of a murderer, The Gaffer (episode There Goes the Bride), Sharpe's Siege and Merlin.

 Tordoff also wrote the TV drama Charlie Was a Rich Man, which was produced by Granada Television in 1980.